toliva/ConnectivityContent/apis/02-Product Management/05-Image-API-(Experimental)/04-sample-messages.md

 }
 ```

-Partners can then get state with a GET:
+The partner can then get state with a GET:

 ```
 GET https://services.expediapartnercentral.com/properties/12933870/images/dcb9d144-2a5c-469c-a71c-e2f69c788e26